Fault-Tolerant Neural Networks from Biological Error Correction Codes: Introduction

 Early in the development of computer science, it was unknown if unreliable hardware would make the construction of reliable computers impossible.
 Whenever a component failed, the resulting error had to be corrected by additional components that were themselves likely to fail.
-Inspired by ideas from error correction, the notion of \emph{fault-tolerant computation} resolved this issue in standard frameworks of classical and quantum computation~\cite{Neumann+2016+43+98, Pippenger1985OnNO, HajekWeller, EvansPippenger, EvansSchulman1999, Gao2, Shor_1996}.
-In these settings, every computation is evaluated by a sequence of faulty components such as Boolean gates (e.g., AND, OR, NOT).
+Inspired by ideas from error correction, the notion of \emph{fault-tolerant computation} resolved this issue in standard frameworks of classical and quantum computation~\cite{von-neumann2016probabilistic,pippenger1985on-networks,hajek1991on-the-maximum,evans1998on-the-maximum,evans1999signal,gao2005bifurcations,shor1996fault-tolerant}.
+In these settings, every computation is evaluated by a sequence of faulty components such as Boolean gates (e.g., \andgate, \orgate, \notgate).
 If each component's probability of failure falls below a sharp threshold, a strict criterion defining fault-tolerant computation is provably satisfied: computations of any length can be performed with arbitrarily low error.
+It is also worth noting that the distinction between error correction and fault-tolerance is vital here: while error correction uses noiseless gates to correct errors on a state, fault-tolerant computation only has access to faulty gates.
+We depict this distinction in \cref{fig:ec_vs_ft}.

-Here, we consider a noisy neuron as the fundamental component of computation.
-In artificial intelligence, it is unresolved~\cite{8013784} if neural networks exposed to analog noise can satisfy the criterion of fault tolerance.
-In neuroscience, although observations of the mammalian brain show that neural \emph{representations} are protected against noise by error correction codes~\cite{hafting2005microstructure, fiete2008grid, Sreenivasan2011}, it is unknown if such codes are powerful enough to protect \emph{computations} to achieve arbitrarily small error.
-The distinction between error correction and fault tolerance is vital: while error correction uses noiseless gates (or neurons) to correct errors on a state, fault-tolerant computation only has access to faulty gates (Fig.~\ref{fig:FT_ReLU}a).
+In artificial intelligence, it is unresolved~\cite{torres-huitzil2017fault} if neural networks exposed to noise can satisfy an analogous criterion of fault-tolerance.
+That is, taking a noisy neuron as the fundamental component of computation, can any neural network be executed to arbitrary accuracy when the noise strength falls below a threshold?
+A similar question appears in neuroscience, where observations of the mammalian brain have shown that neural \emph{representations} are protected against noise by error correction codes~\cite{hafting2005microstructure,fiete2008what,sreenivasan2011grid}, yet it is unknown if such codes are powerful enough to protect \emph{computations} to achieve arbitrarily small error.